Shelter Services

 Pet Safe Home

 Animals are family members for many residents, and the idea of leaving behind their cats, dogs, and other pets, which are often a source of great comfort to them when the rest of their lives are out of their own control, is too difficult to bear.
-Leaving an abuser is extremely difficult in any circumstance, but to do so knowing that the very worst could or will happen to the animals that they love and that rely upon them for safety and basic needs is a deal breaker for so many victims of violence, even those who desperately want to get away and find a better way to live.
+Leaving an abuser is extremely difficult in any circumstance, but to do so knowing that the very worst could or will happen to the animals that they love and that rely upon them for safety and basic needs is a deal breaker for so many victim-survivors of violence, even those who desperately want to get away and find a better way to live.
 They simply cannot leave pets to a fate that is unimaginable, and often they won’t.

 To visit, play with, care for, and take familiar comfort in their pets, families at the shelter only have to walk a short distance to the Pet Safe Home, where they find peace of mind in knowing that we are ensuring the safety of animals with the same vigilance as we do our residents.
 Families are never separated; security is paramount, and, for many, this new sense of safety lifts a burden they have born for years.
 Something as simple as Anna Marie’s Pet Safe Home, a small, comfortable, staffed building on the grounds of our shelter, allows survivors of violence the chance to find a sense of what it means to live without constant worry and fear for themselves, their kids, and the animals they hold so dear.